tomasanchez/jpa-template/README.md

 If you are developing the System Design assignment I highly recommend taking a look at this seed, it will provide a good inspiration and stating point.

 __DISCLAIMER__: using this seed __DOES NOT__ guarantee passing the assignment, nor developers account for responsibility in case of wrong usage of interfaces provided.

+### Features

+- Project structure: a guideline and convention to better organization.
+- Model View Controller pattern: you don't have to code a MVC design yourself.
+  - Automatic instantiation and initialization of controllers.
+  - Views are automatically binded to a controller.
+  - Example controllers provided.
+  - Base foundational controller with convenience methods.
+- Database
+  - Good practices
+  - Persistent entity provided for entity standarization.
+  - Crud repository interface
+  - Transactional services example
+- Front End Templates: easily to extend with HandleBars.
+  - Distinguish your project with Material Design for Bootstrap (MDB)
+  - Automatic Navigation activation.
+  - In model endpoints.
+  - User profile & roles automatic Navbar handling.
+  - Internationalization support.
+- Security
+  - User - Role - Privileges
+  - Log In and Register
+  - Session token
+  - Easy to secure endpoints with @Secured anotattion

 <br></br>